karttur/arduino/_posts/2020/2020-05-23-stulturum-C12880MA-spectrometer.markdown

 ### Introduction

-Hamamatsu's [C12880MA ultra-compact spectrometer](https://www.hamamatsu.com/jp/en/product/type/C12880MA/index.html) is at time of writing this (May 2020) perhaps the best option for a minituarized spectrometer to put with a micro-controller.
+Hamamatsu's [C12880MA ultra-compact spectrometer](https://www.hamamatsu.com/jp/en/product/type/C12880MA/index.html) is at time of writing this (May 2020) perhaps the best option for a miniaturised spectrometer to put with a micro-controller.

 ### Versions

-The C12880MA spectrometer is the second generation of this minituarized sensor.
-Here are the specs as listed on [Hamamatus's own page](https://www.hamamatsu.com/eu/en/product/type/C12880MA/index.html):
+The C12880MA spectrometer is the second generation of this miniaturised sensor.
+Here are the specs as listed on [Hamamatus's own data sheet](https://www.hamamatsu.com/resources/pdf/ssd/c12880ma_kacc1226e.pdf):

 - Size: 20.1 × 12.5 × 10.1 mm
 - Weight: 5 g